dqops/dqo/docs/integrations/airflow/table-status-operator.md

 ## Execution results

 Airflow DAG provides logs to the executed tasks.
-The status details will be displayed in a one line of the task logs as a JSON formatted INFO level log.
+The status details will be displayed in one line in the Airflow Logs tab of the executed task as a JSON formatted INFO level log.
 An example of the response from the DQOps platform is shown below.

 ```json5